 Each student will graduate with a working, well-engineered project completed.
 This might be writing a Twitter clone or doing the same for another well-known website.
 If you were sponsored by an employer, you may produce a project of value for them.
 We work with you to identify an appropriate capstone project.

-Developer Day is when Web Development graduates’ job hunts begin!
-You’ll start working on locating employment after Developer Day while continuing with our Postwork.
+Developer Day is the day a Web Development student graduates, presents their project to classmates, Codeup staff, and our employer partner network, and begins their job hunt!
+You’ll start working on locating employment while continuing with our post-graduation curriculum.
 This is a set of challenges that you do while interviewing and applying for positions.
-We welcome you to come to Codeup to work on the Postwork with your fellow grads.
+We also encourage you to work on side projects with fellow grads.
+Even after graduation, we have weekly meetings, continue to offer career coaching, and our Placement Team is still working hard with and for you.
+Our job doesn’t end until you have one!

 Students work at a range of companies, from small startups to large corporations.
 Our biggest hiring partners are USAA, Accenture and HEB, but we have plenty of grads go to smaller companies out of Geekdom and around downtown.